rks101/eglinux/README.md

 ## nohup

 When running a command in the terminal, it stops upon closing the terminal or disconnecting the remote session (SSH).

-Suppose the command was executed interactively (update, upgrade); now the exit status may be unknown or incomplete.
+Suppose the command was executed interactively (sudo apt update, sudo apt upgrade); now the exit status may be unknown.

-We can use nohup (no hang up) to instruct the OS not to trap the SIGHUP signal, thereby preventing it from stopping interactive command execution.
+`nohup` (no hang up) causes the invoked command to ignore SIGHUP signal and handles terminal output appropriately, thereby helping in interactive command execution. e.g.

-Run a bash script to back up resources:
+To run a bash script to back up resources:
 ```
 nohup bash backup.sh
 ```
-Run a system update that can run longer, uninterrupted, and may remain unattended
+To run a system update that can run longer, uninterrupted, and may remain unattended
 ```
 nohup sudo apt upgrade
 ```